JacKeTUs/linux-steering-wheels/README.md

 To work around the issue without custom drivers you could use [ffbwrap](https://github.com/berarma/ffbtools) tool.
 For example, launch games with command:
 `ffbwrap --duration-fix /dev/input/by-id/usb-Your-Wheel-event-joystick %command%`

+This issue is fixed in patched universal-pidff driver[^1].

 ### `a7` descriptor issue